keen/keen-js/README.md

 # keen-js v3.0

-A JavaScript library for the Keen IO API.
+A crisp, new JS Library for the Keen IO API.

+**Important:** This version is not seaworthy yet – [v2.1.2](https://github.com/keenlabs/keen-js/tree/2.1.2) is the latest stable release.

 ## Get Project ID & API Keys